MicrosoftDocs/azure-devops-docs/docs/pipelines/test/set-up-continuous-test-environments-builds.md

 ## Define a list of machines to run your app and tests

 > [!NOTE]
-> Previous versions of VSTS and TFS included the capability to define
+> Previous versions of Azure Pipelines and TFS included the capability to define
 > **Machine Groups**.
 However, this feature is no longer available.

 As an alternative, consider: